Black holes in Einstein-Maxwell Theory: Introduction

-\V An important toolbox for our purposes is the theory of conformal extensions, this notion being a slight generalization of the one of conformal compactification.
+\V An important condition in our context is the existence of a conformal extension, this notion being a slight generalization of the one of conformal compactification.
+These concepts fits very well the conformal invariance of the theory we will mainly consider, which is Maxwell Theory in spacetime dimension $4$.
 In Section \ref{Compactifications} we first confirm folk knowledge by giving a result (Theorem \ref{X}) on nonexistence of sufficiently smooth conformal compactifications.
-Then we define the notion of {\em conformal $C^k$-extension} of a globally hyperbolic manifold $(M,g)$, which is an open conformal embedding $E$ into another globally hyperbolic manifold $(N,h)$ with $E$ and $h$ of regularity $C^k$ such that the closure $\cl (E(M))$ of its image is causally convex and future compact.
+Then we define the notion of {\em conformal $C^k$-extension} of a globally hyperbolic manifold $(M,g)$, which is an open conformal embedding $E$ into another globally hyperbolic manifold $(N,h)$ with $E$ and $h$ of regularity $C^k$ such that the closure $\cl (E(M))$ of its image is causally convex and future compact (details in Sec. \ref{Compactifications}).
 This notion has been introduced in \cite{nGoM} where it proved useful to show that on conformally extendible spacetimes, Dirac-Higgs-Yang-Mills (DHYM) theories have a well-posed initial value problem for small initial values\footnote{modulo gauges, and each choice of a Cauchy surface corresponds to a smooth Cauchy section of the gauge orbits.}.
 Note that this definition does not make any statement on vanishing or nonvanishing of the conformal factor at the boundary, nor on regularity of the latter.
-Let $l \in \N \setminus \{ 0 \}, s \in [0; \infty), p \in \partial^+E(M)$, then a conformal $C^k$-extension $E$ for $k \geq 1$ is called {\em strong of degree $l$ and order $s$ at $p$} if for the conformal factor $\Omega$ with $g= \Omega h $, the function $\omega^s:= \Omega^{-s}$, as a function on $F(M)$, can be extended to a $C^l$ function on $N$, such $\grad \omega^s $ is past timelike at $p$ (an elementary calculation shows that $s$ as above is unique at every zero locus of $\omega^s$; the default entries are $l=k$ and $s= 1/2$).
+As usual, for a subset $A$ of a spacetime $(N,h)$ we define $ \partial^\pm A := \{ x \in \partial A \vert I^\mp(x) \cap A \neq \emptyset \} $.
+Let $l \in \N \setminus \{ 0 \}, s \in [0; \infty), p \in \partial^+E(M)$, then a conformal $C^k$-extension $E$ for $k \geq 1$ is called {\em strong of degree $l$ and order $s$ at $p$} if for the conformal factor $\Omega$ with $g= \Omega h $, the function $\omega^s:= \Omega^{-s}$, as a function on $E(M)$, can be extended to a $C^l$ function on $N$, such that there is a Cauchy temporal function $T$ of $(N,h)$ with $(\grad T) \omega^s \neq 0$ in a neighborhood of $p$ (an elementary calculation shows that $s$ as above is unique at every zero locus of $\omega^s$; the default entries are $l=k$ and $s= 1/2$).
 Furthermore, we say that a spacetime has {\em standard spatial infinity} if and only if for every future curve $ c : I \rightarrow M$ with $ J^-(c(I)) \cap S $ noncompact for a Cauchy hypersurface $S$, all null future geodesic rays with image in in $ J^- (c(I))$ that are $C^0$-inextendible in $M$ have infinite affine length.